 Should anyone from the seller’s side attend the inspection?

 While the seller typically has the right to be at the inspection (it is their home), it is HIGHLY discouraged for them to attend.
 The inspection is for the buyer’s purposes and any learnings from the inspection are the buyer’s “right to know”, not necessarily the seller’s (yet).
 The listing agent is also discouraged from attending the home inspection as this is the time for the buyer to really get to know the property and for the inspector to speak freely on the state of the home, without the worry of offending the seller or listing agent.

 Are there any other parties that should or should not attend a home inspection?

 Some may want to bring friends, family, even contractors to help walk through the inspection with them.
 This is also discouraged as these parties are also not licensed inspectors.
 You can walk these parties through your inspection report once you receive it and seek their advice then, but having them there during an inspection can ultimately just become a distraction.

-The only other time I have brought an outside party to a home inspection was up in Binghamton in a transaction where we were the buyer.
-I was attending a home inspection on a rental that the TinyHome crew was buying and I brought my property supervisor along.
+The only other time I have brought an outside party to a home inspection was in a transaction where we were the buyer and investing in a new rental.
+I was attending a home inspection on a rental that the NY crew was buying and I brought my property supervisor along.
 While we manage our properties virtually up there, we have our boots on the ground aka our trusted property supervisor who lives in the area.
 He is there to facilitate key hand-offs, minor maintenance and any emergencies.
 Because of his role, it is vital that he knows the properties just as well as we do, so it was super helpful to have him there, learn the ins and outs, and be a part of the repairs we needed to make prior to any tenants moving in.